s07308/Tau-Process-Inference/README.md

 This function calculates the estimated local Kendall's tau process, between a binary variable and a continuous variable subject to right censoring, up to a specified time point.
 Given a confidence level, this function produces the pointwise confidence interval of the local Kendall’s tau process evaluated at the specified time.
 The methods were proposed by Tai, Wang and Wells. <br>

 #### Arguments
-`X`: a non-empty numeric vector of group indicators, encoded as 0 or 1 <br>
+`X`: a non-empty numeric vector of group indicators, coded as 0 or 1 <br>
-`observed.time`: a non-empty numeric vector of observed failure times <br>
+`observed.time`: a non-empty numeric vector of observed times <br>
 `delta`: the censoring indicator coded as 0 if censored; as 1 if failed <br>
 `t.star`: the specified time point <br>
 `alpha`: type I error, default 0.05 <br>